 4.16.2.1 Shall be responsible to the Director of Lifesaving and Education

-4.16.2.2 In conjunction and consultation with appropriate members of the Support Operations Group (SOG) Committee liaise and advise on matters relating to rescue services, support operations and emergency management.
+4.16.2.2 In conjunction and consultation with appropriate members of the Support Operations Sub-Committee liaise and advise on matters relating to rescue services, support operations and emergency management.

 4.16.3 Duties

-4.16.3.1 Act as chairman of meetings of the Support Operations Group Committee.
-On all matters of policy communicate through the Director and the Lifesaving Committee to the SLSS Council.
+4.16.3.1 Act as chairman of meetings of the Support Operations Sub-Committee.
+On all matters of policy communicate through the Director and the Lifesaving Committee to the SLSS Council and the Board of Management.

 4.16.3.2 Manage the emergency response systems of SLSS.